amemoia/Statsy/README.md

-# bastion
+# Statsy
 A Discord bot using the OverFast API.